NoahDR17/Blackjack/README.md

 - Actual outcome:
   - website behaved as expected

-  - When opening the webpage through the safari app on an apple mobile phone, the colour of any text inside of buttons was blue, bug left unfixed as i could not find the solution.
+  - When opening the webpage through the safari app on an apple mobile phone, the colour of any text inside of buttons was blue, bug left unfixed as I could not find the solution.
   ![Button Issue](docs/readme-images/blue-button.png)

 Website was also tested using Iphone SE, Ipad mini, air and pro, macbook air, and Galaxy fold.

 ### Accessibility

-To test for accessibility i utilised the site, [Wave Accessibility](https://wave.webaim.org/)
+To test for accessibility I utilised the site, [Wave Accessibility](https://wave.webaim.org/)

 - The testing was carried out to ensure these criteria are met:
   - colour contrast meets the specified criterea following the [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).